Kapiainen/Lauhdutin/Readme.md

   Replace `<argument>` with one of the supported arguments:

-  - `all` = Show one random game (installed or uninstalled).
+  - `all` = Show one random game.
-  - `played` = Show one random game (installed or uninstalled) that has a total played time above 0 hours.
+  - `played` = Show one random game that has a total played time above 0 hours.
-  - `not played` = Show one random game (installed or uninstalled) that has a total played time equal to 0 hours.
+  - `not played` = Show one random game that has a total played time equal to 0 hours.
-  - `steam` = Show one random game (installed or uninstalled) from Steam.
+  - `steam` = Show one random game from Steam.
-  - `galaxy` = Show one random game (installed or uninstalled) from GOG Galaxy.
+  - `galaxy` = Show one random game from GOG Galaxy.
-  - `battlenet` = Show one random game (installed or uninstalled) from Battle.net.
+  - `blizzard` = Show one random game from Blizzard App.

   If no argument is provided, then one random game from the current list of games is shown.